DarienLibrary/website_content/content/_finished/websitehelp/websitehelp.md

 <div class="row margin-bottom-30">
 <div class="col-md-6">

-These short tutorial videos will familiarize you with the new website and catalog.
+These short tutorial videos will familiarize you with Darien Library's website and catalog.
 If you prefer written assistance, check out [Frequently Asked Questions](/faqs "Frequently Asked Questions").
 Or you can [contact us](/contact "Contact us") to send a message.

 </div>
 </div>